 Learn about JDC’s Morale-Boosting Tours during the Postwar Period

-We are excited to announce our new virtual exhibit, entitled “Morale-Boosting Tours: Changing Lives through the Arts.”
+We are excited to announce our new virtual exhibit, entitled “Morale-Boosting Tours: Post Holocaust Healing Through the Performing Arts.”
 This exhibit explores JDC cultural activities in the displaced persons (DP) camps of postwar Europe, by profiling the international performing artists who toured the DP camps as part of JDC’s morale-boosting tours.